 Machine Learning

 Google’s AI is already able to process a ton of data.
-It looks at all the clicks and impressions it gets (and more importantly, even the clicks it doesn’t get) to learn and adapt its algorithms more quickly and efficiently than Google’s programmers have been able to.
+It looks at all the clicks and impressions it gets (and, more importantly, even the clicks it doesn’t get) to learn and adapt its algorithms more quickly and efficiently than Google’s programmers have been able to.
 You might find it impossible to keep up following traditional SEO methods.

 So what can you do in light of all this machine-learning business?
 The answer—may be nothing.
-At least, nothing like what we’re used to doing.
-We talked before about how keywords, the way we’ve been using them, may go the direction of the dinosaurs.
-And as before, the solution is the same—focus on the intent of the user.
+At least, it’s nothing like what we’re used to doing.
+We talked before about how keywords, the way we’ve been using them, may go in the direction of the dinosaurs.
+And as before, the solution is the same—focus on the user’s intent.

 Voice Search